GaoYirong/Evaluating-the-geolocation-accuracy-of-FY-3D-MERSI-II-satellite-image-in-Antarctica-based-on-Landsat/README.md

 ## Displacement Extraction

-- Displacement fields were generated using the [COSI-Corr](http://www.tectonics.caltech.edu/slip_history/spot_coseis/) software package.
+- Displacement fields are generated using the [COSI-Corr](http://www.tectonics.caltech.edu/slip_history/spot_coseis/) software package.
-- Under the assumption that displacement over stable bedrock reflects geolocation error, only displacements within bedrock regions were used.
+- Under the assumption that displacement over stable bedrock reflects geolocation error, only displacements within bedrock regions are used.
-- Bedrock masks were obtained from the [BAS Antarctic Rock Outcrop Dataset](https://data.bas.ac.uk/items/178ec50d-1ffb-42a4-a4a3-1145419da2bb/).
+- Bedrock masks are obtained from the [BAS Antarctic Rock Outcrop Dataset](https://data.bas.ac.uk/items/178ec50d-1ffb-42a4-a4a3-1145419da2bb/).
-- Scripts used for region clipping and masking are provided in `clip_bedrock_roi_code.txt`.
+- Scripts used for region clipping and masking are provided in[`clip_bedrock_roi_code.txt`](https://github.com/GaoYirong/Evaluating-the-geolocation-accuracy-of-FY-3D-MERSI-II-satellite-image-in-Antarctica-based-on-Landsat/tree/master/Displacement%20Extraction/bedrock_clip).

 ---

 ## Calculation Of Geolocation Errors

-- Displacement statistics were computed using the script `Calculation Of Geolocation Errors.py`, including:
+- Displacement statistics are computed using the script `Calculation Of Geolocation Errors.py`, including:
   - RMSE in x/y direction
   - Mean absolute bias (MAB)
   - Temporal and spatial distribution metrics